 Detailed explanation about each practice are available for each grade level band (K-2, 3-5, 6-8, 9-12).
 Those can be accessed here.

 The crosscutting concepts are a list of thematic concepts that repeat throughout science, regardless of discipline.

 - Systems and system models

 - Stability and Change

 As with the Science and Engineering Practices, the framework includes a explanation of the progression across grade levels.
+Luckily, the framework includes grade specific information.
 These explanations can be accessed here.